seiyria/soa-autofarm/README.md

 * `--farm-everything` - farm every MP event (using the Join All feature) or just the specific one you enter into.
 Default: `true`.
 * `--farm-missions` - whether or not to farm missions instead of events.
 Default: `false`.
 * `--is-jp` - whether or not you're playing JP.
 Default: `false`.
+* `--host-event` - the particular event to host for in the list.
+For more information on hosting, see the section below.
+Default: `0`.
+* `--host-mission` - the particular mission to host for in the event list.
+For more information on hosting, see the section below.
+Default: `0`.
+* `--host-quit-delay` - the delay between opening a lobby and quitting to create a new one.
+Default: `30000`ms.
+* `--host-stam-percent` - the percentage of stamina required to host a mission.
+Calculating this is somewhat imprecise, so the math might not be _perfect_, but it should be close.
+For more information on hosting, see the section below.
+Default: `0`.
+* `--host-start-delay` - the delay between your first party member joining, and you starting the mission.
+Default: `10000`ms.
+* `--host-story` - whether or not to host story missions instead of events.
+For more information on hosting, see the section below.
+Default: `false`.
 * `--mouse-hover-block` - if `true`, you can hover over the Nox window and pause execution of clicks.
 Default: `false`.
 * `--nox-allow-move` - whether or not the app should observe all Nox locations (ie, if you move them).
 Default: `false`.
 * `--party-quit-delay` - quit each party after a given time if they do not start (to prevent AFK trap rooms).
 Default: `30000`ms.